-Japan is one of those destinations that is always on every traveler’s list.
+Japan is a destination that is always on every traveler’s list.
 The country offers a history and culture that mixes the imagery of temples and ancient geisha rituals with the technology and modernity of the big cities.

 Tokyo is a city par excellence for those visiting Japan for the first time.
 However, some other regions and locations are worth exploring.

-In this article, I bring you some of the most popular places to visit in Japan that you should consider in your itinerary if it’s your first time in the country.
+In this article, I present some of the most popular places to visit in Japan, which you should consider in your itinerary if you’re visiting for the first time.

 Places to visit in Japan